NAIST-SE/GH-Node.JS/issues/README.md

 # Issues
+Issues is   the   folder   that   contains   the   issues   for   thepackage.
+The  JSON  information  is  directly  taken  from the GitHub API
-Issues are a great way to keep track of tasks, enhancements, and bugs for a project.
+Its a great way to keep track of tasks, enhancements, and bugs for a project.
 They’re kind of like email—except they can be shared and discussed with the rest of your team.
 Most software projects have a bug tracker of some kind.
 GitHub’s tracker is called Issues, and has its own section in every repository.

 ### Issue attributes: